Home » Floods and Indian rivers » Floods and Indian rivers

 Authorities

-The India Meteorological Department (IMD) offers rainfall or cyclonic event forecasts that are used by all agencies to plan for floods.
+The India Meteorological Department (IMD) Ā is an agency of the Ministry of Earth Sciences of the Government of India.
+It is the principal agency responsible for meteorological observations, weather forecasting and seismology, offers rainfall or cyclonic event forecasts that are used by all agencies to plan for floods.

-National Disaster Management Authority (NDMA): The National Disaster Response Force (NDRF) works with state equivalents to carry out relief and rescue operations.
+National Disaster Management Authority (NDMA): National Disaster Management Authority is established under NDMA Act 2005, The National Disaster Response Force (NDRF) works with state equivalents to carry out relief and rescue operations.
 The National Institute of Disaster Management (NIDM) reports to the Union Ministry of Home Affairs (MHA), and NDMA to the Prime Minister’s Office (PMO).

 The Central Water Commission’s (CWC) primary responsibility is to gather hydrology data at the national level, including measurements of river discharge and water levels in dams, to warn the states of any impending or probable flooding.